 Each application has different requirements, so we also produce special custom PTFE tubing to order.

-Special sizes: Virtually any size of tubing can be extruded from 0.1mm diameter to 150mm diameter.
+Special sizes: Virtually any size of tubing can be extruded from a small diameter of 0.1mm to a large diameter of 150mm.

 Special grade: A selection of PTFE tubing sizes is available as FDA, EU 10/2011 and NSF compliant.